Tell us about your assignment

 What is the key to having the perfect writing style?
 Some may say it is a solid vocabulary, others may not and suggest that it is being able to include an abundance of details.
 Furthermore, people might suggest that it is the number of ideas, examples, and arguments you include in your writing.
 But, if you put it all together, it turns out that the true key to literary mastery is variety!

-tips for sentence types
+tips for better writing

 So, here is our best tip for empowering your writing – add more variety.
 It may seem a bit tricky at first.
 But, as soon as you fully understand the concept behind every sentence type and get a bit more comfortable with each, you can try experimenting with them.